-Children start primary school in the September following their fourth birthday\.
+Children transfer from Primary to Secondary school in the September following their eleventh birthday.
 Applications must be made in the normal way using the Local Authority Application Form which should be completed online using the Citizen Portal via the Sefton Council website.
-Applicants who do not have access to the internet can request a paper copy of the application form by contacting Sefton Admissions Team. \Further details can be found on page 8.
+Applicants who do not have access to the internet can request a paper copy of the application form by contacting Sefton Admissions Team.